PaddlePaddle/Paddle/doc/design/block.md

   - operator inside a block can make operation on global variables

 ## Block Implementation
-Currentlly, there is a simple implementation in [User Interface Design](), which has the most function of a Block when user writes a program.
+Currentlly, there is a simple implementation of blockin [User Interface Design](), which has the most functions of a Block when user writes a program.

 When compiling user's program, Block will store both `VarDesc` and `OperatorDesc`.
 During execution, Block will first create all `Variable`s and `Operator`s according the descriptions of `VarDesc`s and `OperatorDesc`s, then executes all the operators.